 Your follow-up visits will include blood tests and possibly scans or other imaging studies.
 Normally, follow-up visits are most frequent in the first 3 years after treatment, but patients are encouraged to have lifelong follow-up care.
 Learn more about the importance of follow-up care.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

 People who received ultraviolet (UV) rays for cutaneous mastocytosis should be aware of an increased risk of skin cancer in the future.
 Follow-up physical examinations and skin evaluations are important in the early diagnosis and prevention of this condition.